eyalfarkash/TCDS-Final/README.md

 # TCDS-Final
 # The project protocol is in the Documents dir.
 (Project Protocol V6)
-# The code is at the Code dir.
+# The code is in the Code dir.
 # Regards
 # Michael and Eyal